Saadgipuniwala/forest-fire-risk-prediction/README.md

 3. Labeled every district-day as fire / no-fire (not just fire points — a real binary classification dataset)
 4. Trained and compared two models: **Random Forest** (chosen) and XGBoost
 5. Evaluated using confusion matrix, precision/recall, ROC and PR curves
-6. **Validated against the 2024 Uttarakhand fire season (April–June) across all four districts — the model maintained consistently high risk scores throughout the active season and correctly tracked the drop to low risk as conditions cooled in late June, distinguishing active-danger months from the calmer period that followed**
+6. Validated against the 2024 Uttarakhand fire season (April–June) across all four districts — the model maintained consistently high risk scores throughout the active season and correctly tracked the drop to low risk as conditions cooled in late June, distinguishing active-danger months from the calmer period that followed
-7. Built a live dashboard (Flask + JavaScript) showing risk by district for any date in the test period The original "3–5 day early warning before a single fire" framing doesn't fully apply — the 2024 fire season involved sustained fire activity over months rather than one isolated ignition, so validation measures the model's ability to track season-long risk and its decline, not lead time before a specific event
+7. Built a live dashboard (Flask + JavaScript) showing risk by district for any date in the test period

 ## Results

 - **93% recall** on real fires in the 2024 test season (caught 247 of 267 real fire events)